 New!
-Starting in 2025, this new payment option works with your current drug coverage to help you manage your out-of-pocket drug costs, by spreading them across the calendar year (January-December).
+This new payment option works with your current drug coverage to help you manage your out-of-pocket costs for drugs covered by your plan by spreading them across the calendar year (January-December).
 This payment option might help you manage your expenses, but it doesn't save you money or lower your drug costs.

 If you select this payment option, each month you'll continue to pay your plan premium (if you have one), and you'll get a bill from your health or drug plan to pay for your prescription drugs (instead of paying the pharmacy).
 All plans offer this payment option, and participation is voluntary.
-It doesn't cost anything to participate in the Medicare Prescription Payment Plan.
+There's no cost to participate in the Medicare Prescription Payment Plan.
 Contact your plan or visit Medicare.gov/prescription-payment-plan for more information and to find out if this payment option is right for you.